maximalian/test-uzdevums-binitex-maksims-malinovskis/README.md

 - Data is fetched live on app start; no local snapshots or caching.
 - If the API shape or URL changes, update `src/services/covidApi.ts`, adjust types in `src/types`, and align the proxy in `vite.config.ts` if needed.

-### API Proxy (Dev)
+### API Proxy (Dev & Prod)

-- Dev proxy: `/api/ecdc` -> `https://opendata.ecdc.europa.eu` (see `vite.config.ts`), matching fetch path `/api/ecdc/covid19/casedistribution/json/` in `src/services/covidApi.ts`.
+- Dev: Vite proxy `/api/ecdc` -> `https://opendata.ecdc.europa.eu` (see `vite.config.ts`), matching fetch path `/api/ecdc/covid19/casedistribution/json/` in `src/services/covidApi.ts`.
-- Production: either call the upstream URL directly or serve behind a reverse proxy that rewrites `/api/ecdc/*` to the upstream to avoid CORS.
+- Prod: `npm run build` then `npm start` to run the Express proxy (`server.js`) which serves `dist/` and forwards `/api/ecdc/*` to the upstream with `Access-Control-Allow-Origin: *` so the browser does not hit CORS.
-- If you change the proxy path, keep `vite.config.ts` and `src/services/covidApi.ts` in sync.
+- If you change the proxy path, keep `vite.config.ts`, `src/services/covidApi.ts`, and `server.js` in sync.

+### Why the proxy

+- CORS blocks browser JS from calling another host/port/protocol unless that server sets `Access-Control-Allow-Origin` headers.
+The ECDC API does not, so direct calls from the static build fail.
+- The Node proxy is same-origin to the frontend, forwards to ECDC, and adds permissive CORS headers before sending the JSON back.
+- Static file servers (e.g., `npx serve dist`) do not run the proxy; use `npm start` instead so `/api/ecdc/*` is handled server-side.

 ### Assignment Coverage